5 Common Dental Problems in Children

 1. Shark Teeth

-In most cases, no treatment at your dentist Chelmer is necessary.
-Time and encouraging the child to wobble their baby teeth can help, but if the problem persists or if your child is experiencing pain or inflammation, then your dentist Taringa may be able to assess the situation and provide a solution.
+In most cases, no treatment is necessary.
+Time and encouraging the child to wobble their baby teeth can help, but if the problem persists or if your child is experiencing pain or inflammation, then your dentist may be able to assess the situation and provide a solution.

 2. Thumb sucking

 The young years are when our teeth are in their most formative stage.
-Thumb sucking is common from infancy and can sometimes lead to a habit that can be hard for your child to break, because it can be calming and help them to regulate their emotions.
+Thumb sucking is one of the common dental problems from infancy and can sometimes lead to a habit that can be hard for your child to break, because it can be calming and help them to regulate their emotions.

 Unfortunately thumb sucking can lead to the development of an open bite, when both the top and bottom teeth are pointed outward.
 It can also lead to an overbite, in which the upper teeth point outward.
 In extreme cases, thumb sucking can lead to a speech impediment such as a lisp.

-A dentist near me can advise on the probability of issues developing, assess if they have already, and provide guidance on the best methods of helping your child break the habit.
+A dentist can advise on the probability of issues developing, assess if they have already, and provide guidance on the best methods of helping your child break the habit.

 3. Tooth decay